ralna/defcon/README.md

 ## Dependencies

 The easiest way to run defcon is inside the docker images supplied by the FEniCS project (http://fenicsproject.org/download); all dependencies are installed there.
+This is described in more detail below.

 If you're compiling things yourself, defcon depends on